hobovirtual/tmc-sm-quickstart-guide/README.md

 - cert-manager 0.11+
     - clusterissuer using a self signed certificate (included)
 - external-dns for dynamic dns configuration
-    - this is optional but recommended, if you don't want to use dynamic dns configuration you can create two dns entries manually
+    - this is optional but recommended, if you don't want to use dynamic dns configuration you can create two dns entries manually (DNS entries will point to the contour-envoy load balancer IP once deployed in step 11 - kubectl -n tmc-local get svc contour-envoy -o jsonpath={'.status.loadBalancer.ingress[0].ip'})
         - tmc.mydomain.com
         - *.tmc.mydomain.com
     - the values provided in this guide are for configuring external-dns with a BIND server, if you're planning to use other or if you want more configuration option, please refer to this [docs](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-external-dns.html#prepare-the-configuration-file-for-the-externaldns-package-3)
 - dex (OIDC provider)